yuanho-0211/11401_CS203A/studynote/Stack and Queue.md

 - **Overflow**: An array overflows if its capacity is exceeded.

 ### Queue
 - **Pointer**: Array requires managing two pointers.
 Usually implemented as circular array to reuse space.
-Linked list has no overflow unless memory exhausted
+Linked list has no overflow unless memory exhausted.

 ## Pros/Cons